AniTho/web_dev_learn/README.md

 ![Day 3 final result](./data/Day_003_result.png)

 - __DAY 04:__ Studied about adding multimedia in the html and improve the user accessibility using figure tag.
 Also learnt to embed the content.
 Started learning about tables.

+- __Day 05:__ Studied about responsive image design using html, the usage of srcset and sizes attribute in img tag.
+Also picture tag to include multiple images and choose according to the width of the device.
+Learnt a bit about security issues with using iframe and importance of sandbox attribute in iframe from (https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Other_embedding_technologies / https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images)